3 Secrets to Preventing Infidelity

-Extramarital affairs have rocked many marriages, and unfortunately, you might think that cheating is inevitable in marriage.
+Infidelity has rocked many marriages, and unfortunately, you might think that cheating is inevitable in marriage.
 According to psychiatrist and author Dr. Scott Haltzman, however, that is just not true.
+Preventing infidelity is possible.

 “Affairs are complicated,” says Haltzman.
 “Very few people actually set out to cheat on their spouse.
 After conducting research in this area, I have found that infidelity has to do with a combination of Need, Opportunity and Dis-inhibition, the ‘NOD.’”